COPD OXYGEN AND EXERCISE

-How Your Body Reacts to Low Oxygen Levels During Exercise
+How Your Body React to Low Oxygen Levels During Exercise?

 During exercise, your body uses a lot more oxygen and requires fast replenishment.
 In response, your heart rate and breathing rate increase to transport more oxygen to your muscles and surrounding tissues.